 - While swimming in open water, you can stop and look around if you lose your bearings.

 - If your goggles fog up while swimming, you can stop, take them off, rinse them in the water, put them back on and resume swimming.

 The following video shows you two different ways of treading water: a popular style and my personal style.

 1) To scull water, raise your arms sideways to shoulder height and then move your arms forward and back, pushing against the water with your hands.

 The pressure your arms and hands exert on the water creates some buoyancy that keeps your body afloat.

-2) The flutter kick also provides some lift that helps you to keep your body afloat.
+The flutter kick also provides some buoyancy, which helps keep the body afloat.

-I learned how to tread water as a child, and I don’t remember if we were given precise instructions on what we should do with our arms and hands.
+I learned how to tread water as a child, and I don’t remember if I learned this technique on my own or if it was taught by an instructor.

-1) My arms are angled at about 90°, with my forearms horizontal and pointing forward, my palms turned downward and my elbows close to the body.
+1) I angle my arms at about 90°, with my forearms horizontal and pointing forward, my palms turned downward, and my elbows close to the body.

-What I basically do is to push the water down with circular movements.
+What I basically do is push the water down with circular movements.